 Perfume Making in Seoul, Korea [Sponsored by Trazy]

 Eat Ginseng Chicken in Korea, yummy.
 Ride a rail bike, fun.
-Visit Nami Island, beautiful.
+Visit Nami Island, it’s beautiful.
 Make your own perfume in Seoul, that’s exotic.
 Well, at least it’s not common among tourists to Seoul.
-I was looking through Trazy.com for things to do in Korea and this activity stood out.
-Months ago, a friend posted on Facebook about perfume making in Singapore.
-I was intrigued but it was not within my budget to sign up for it, it’s easily double the price of what I saw on Trazy.
+I was looking through Trazy.com for things to do in Korea, and this activity stood out.
+Months ago, a friend posted on Facebook about perfume-making in Singapore.
+I was intrigued, but it was not within my budget to sign for it.
+It’s easily double the price of what I saw on Trazy.

 Btw, Trazy.com (“Trazy”) is a travel booking site where you can find tonnes of activities in South Korea (“Korea”) and Thailand — from day tours to concert tickets to manicure.
-Get inspired of what to do in Korea, especially uncommon tourist experience like perfume making! :) Oh and booking through Trazy website will save you the hassle of overcoming the language barrier and making overseas calls.
+Get inspired by what to do in Korea, especially uncommon tourist experiences like perfume making! :) Oh, and booking through the Trazy website will save you the hassle of overcoming the language barrier and making overseas calls.
 Almost all Korean establishments we encountered only have phone numbers listed for reservations.

 First Impression